AmirPasha25/stochastic-gradient-descent/README.md

 ## ✅ Key Points
 - Updates parameters **per sample**, not per dataset
-- Faster but noisier than batch updates
+- Faster but noisier than batch updates - uses noise to jump out of local minimas
 - Can escape small “bumps” or local minima due to its randomness
 - Often used in **large datasets** where computing the full batch gradient is too slow